traefik/traefik/docs/content/contributing/building-testing.md

 For development purposes, you can specify which tests to run by using (only works the `test-integration` target):

+??? note "Configuring Tailscale for Docker Desktop user"

+    Create `tailscale.secret` file in `integration` directory.

+    This file need to contains a [Tailscale auth key](https://tailscale.com/kb/1085/auth-keys) (an ephemeral, but reusable, one is recommended).

+    Add this section to your tailscale ACLs to auto-approve the routes for the containers in the docker subnet:

+    ```json
+        "autoApprovers": {
+          // Allow myself to automatically
+          // advertize routes for docker networks
+          "routes": {
+            "172.0.0.0/8": ["your_tailscale_identity"],
+          },
+        },
+    ```

 ```bash
 # Run every tests in the MyTest suite
 TESTFLAGS="-test.run TestAccessLogSuite" make test-integration